Mark-Stieber/my_minesweeper/README.md

 # my_minesweeper

-(Playable But missing some functionality)
+(Playable but missing some functionality)

 **To Play**:
 Download the textures and .dll files as well as the .exe and run.